stanfordnlp/treelstm/README.md

 Predictions are written to the `predictions` directory and trained model parameters are saved to the `trained_models` directory.

-See the [paper](http://arxiv.org/abs/1503.00075) for details on these experiments.
+See the [paper](http://arxiv.org/abs/1503.00075) for more details on these experiments.